relvynjoshua/cafe_kuraw/README.md

 - All dependencies (Composer, NPM) are installed and optimized.
 - Scheduled tasks and queue workers are running.
 - Logs are clean of errors.

+Once you've completed these steps, your Kuraw Coffee Shop System will be live and fully functional!

 ## License